Caring for bereaved children

 Dealing with the death of a loved one

-Bereaved children will experience a range of emotions – from anxiety to anger and sadness to insecurity.
+Bereaved children will experience a range of emotions, from anxiety to anger, sadness to insecurity.
 How they react is likely to be influenced by the relationship they had to the person who has died.

 Coping with grief